 Chemical sunscreens may contain one or more of many possible active ingredients, including oxybenzone and octinoxate.
 Those two are currently approved by the U.S. FDA but may have some negative health or environmental effects—they are banned by Hawaii.
 Chemical sunscreens are popular because they tend to be easier to rub into the skin without leaving a white residue like many mineral sunscreens.
 Safer formulations are always in development to meet market demands for “clean” products.

-Physical/mineral sunscreens protect you by deflecting the sun’s rays
+Physical/mineral sunscreens deflect the sun’s rays

 Mineral sunscreens, also known as physical sunscreens, work by blocking the suns rays from you skin.
 They contain the active ingredients titanium dioxide and/or zinc oxide.
 The European Union has questioned the safety of titanium dioxide.
 However, the Environmental Working Group (EWG), a non-profit, non-partisan organization dedicated to protecting human health and the environment, and most dermatologists recommend physical sunscreens.